Energy-conserving explicit and implicit time integration methods for the multi-dimensional Hermite-DG discretization of the Vlasov-Maxwell equations: Conclusions

 \section{Conclusions}

 We presented the analysis of the conservation properties of the fully-discrete numerical approximation of the Vlasov-Maxwell equations provided by the spectral-discontinuous Galerkin method proposed in \cite{koshkarov2021}.
 Here the velocity space of the Vlasov equation is expanded in asymmetrically weighted Hermite functions while the spatial part of the Vlasov equation and Maxwell's equations are discretized with the DG method.
 The number of particles is conserved in the semi-discrete formulation of the method, while the total energy is conserved if Maxwell's equations are discretized with central fluxes and dissipates when upwind fluxes are used.
 Such conservation and dissipation properties are maintained at the fully discrete level by (implicit) Gauss-Legendre temporal integrators but not by explicit Runge-Kutta schemes.
-Hence, we have developed novel, nonlinear, explicit Runge-Kutta methods that maintain the properties of the semi-discrete system by applying a correction step to the regular Runge-Kutta algorithm.
+Hence, we have adopted \emph{modified} RK schemes, known as incremental direction techniques (IDT) \cite{Calvo-HernandezAbreu-Montijano-Randez:2006} and relaxation Runge-Kutta methods (RRK) \cite{Ketcheson19}, and analyzed them in the context of the Hermite-DG discretization of the Vlasov-Maxwell equations.
+These are explicit Runge-Kutta methods that maintain the properties of the semi-discrete system by applying a correction step to the regular Runge-Kutta algorithm.
 The idea behind the method is to tie the correction step to the conservation of a particular quantity (the total energy in this case).
-Numerical experiments confirm the theoretical results.